mohitpai/journey-optimizer.en/help/using/configuration/direct-mail-configuration.md

 >[!CONTEXTUALHELP]
 >id="ajo_dm_file_routing_type"
 >title="Select the server type for your file routing"
->abstract="Select the server that you want to use for uploading and storing the direct mail files."
+>abstract="Choose which server you want to use for uploading and storing the direct mail files.
+Currently only Amazon S3 and SFTP are supported."

 >[!CONTEXTUALHELP]
 >id="ajo_dm_file_routing_aws_region"
 >title="Choose the AWS region"
->abstract="Select the server that you want to use for uploading and storing the direct mail files.
-Currently only Amazon S3  and SFTP are supported."
+>abstract="Select the geographic region where you want to export and upload your direct mail files.
+For optimal usage, it is recommended to choose the closest region to host your cloud infrastructure."

 1. Access the **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL File routing configuration]** > **[!UICONTROL File Routing]** menu, then click **[!UICONTROL Create routing configuration]**.